Chapter 16

 In this system, we do not take out insurance.
 Being insured is part of social protection, and the banker, which we deal with in the next chapter, also takes care of compensation for losses.

-Financial transactions
+Financial Transactions

-All citizens and internal legal entities are required to have a single bank account in an internal bank.
+All internal citizens and legal entities are required to have a single bank account in an internal bank.

 Internally, there is no longer any paper currency: all transactions are dematerialized.